csankat92/Baseball_capstone/README.md

 Lastly we have AZFL1 or Arizona Fall League:

 This feature is simply a dummy variable for if a minor league player played in the Arizona Fall League.
-The Arizona Fall League is a post minor season league where the most well regarded prospects will be sent to to play against the best competition in the minor leagues.
-As we seen in the graph if you attend the the Arizona Fall League your chances of graduating to the majors increases by 53%.
+The Arizona Fall League is a post minor season league where the most well regarded prospects will be sent to play against the best competition in the minor leagues.
+As we see in the graph if you attend the the Arizona Fall League your chances of graduating to the majors increases by 53%.

 <img width="815" alt="screen shot 2018-02-03 at 7 15 23 pm" src="https://user-images.githubusercontent.com/28715286/35773399-a61eecea-0916-11e8-91ad-892606a9307b.png">